scuzzydude/asimov/asimov.md

 For many centuries, the social contract that kept the masses from devouring the rich was called nobility.
 You were born noble, or the king bestowed nobility upon you through magic powers, and the masses accepted this because it was right there in the Bible, which was read to them by priests who worked directly or indirectly for the king.
 Eventually the masses learned to read, and after centuries of inbreeding, the masses figured out those noble idiots were not very special.
 More likely, "Ain't he special," in Texas old lady speak, with a wink and a nod.

 Why will the rich consent to this exchange?
-Someone, most likely their children, will inform them what happened the last go round where a society primed for social change intersected with a very high level of wealth inequality.[^23] I'm not talking about Occupy Wall Street.
+Someone, most likely their children, will inform them what happened the last go round where a society primed for social change intersected with a very high level of wealth inequality.[^22] I'm not talking about Occupy Wall Street.
 The part of history I'm referring to was way less fun.

 Maybe I'm being hyperbolic, but here's what I know: People get angry at inequality, and that last time it was about income, it led to a lot of bad times for many people.
-Back then, they reported about the privileged using newsletters printed on hand-presses in secret basements and revolutionaries handed them off to each other in back alleyways.
+Back then, writers reported about the privileged using newsletters printed on hand-presses in secret basements and revolutionaries handed them off to each other in back alleyways.
 Today people have phones with cameras.
 A flame becomes a raging wildfire with sound of a digital shutter.
 Chapter One of the 2021 Edition of the Billionaire Handbook is *Be Careful Around the Little People with Mobile Phones*.
 Reading doesn't seem to be a prerequisite for billionaire school, because Chapter Two is *Don't Share Your Thoughts on Twitter*.

 Responsibility for genius is what we will value.
 Peacefully, in a manner that is equitable to all people.
 Voluntarily.
 You can pass down responsibility through your family, or collectively, it's your choice, whatever you think is better for the appreciation of human genius.
 With responsibility comes accountability.
 If your motivationally challenged grandson inherits Scoot control of a Picasso and uses it for wall decoration for his semi-housetrained llama's room, history is going to blame you, archetypical billionaire.
 Bad boy, failed at the social contract.
 Forgotten by the history of genius.
 We're good, if you participated in the responsibility trade, if only in vanity.
 We captured the digitized version on the scoot-chain, so all is not lost forever.
 Losing the paint won't reflect on Picasso's genius value, but it'll will on the billionaire's genius.
 Next time, just buy some lickable Picasso wallpaper, no one expects your llama to live in a barn, your grandpa was a billionaire.